Nikon D3 vs D5600

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3 and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3 does not offer wifi capability.
+In contrast, the D3 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3 (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3 was succeeded by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Nikon D5600 Manual.
+Further information on the features and operation of the D3 and D5600 can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Nikon D5600 Manual.